veronica-antunes/CorrLoc/README.md

 python3 run_CorrLoc.py
 ```

 To apply to real data just open the file and change the input parameters accordingly.
-The time window, filter and velocities need to be tested and adapted for better solution result.
+The time window, filter and velocities might need to be tested and adapted for better solution result.

 **Functions:**